Code of Conduct, Terms, Conditions, & Policies

 Apogaea Social Media Guidelines & Policy

-Apogaea, Inc. recognizes that many community members and volunteers participate in social media services for their own personal use and often, to discuss Apogaea, Burning Man and personal experiences within the culture.
+Apogaea recognizes that many community members and volunteers participate in social media services for their own personal use and often, to discuss Apogaea, Burning Man and personal experiences within the culture.
 This accessibility and discourse contributes to the important long-term tradition and continuing evolution of the community.

-Strong interpersonal bonds create an even stronger community.
+Strong interpersonal bonds create an open stronger community.
 To help community members, our culture’s leaders, to engage within social networks and online communication without inadvertently causing any undue harm to Apogaea, Inc., the Burning Man Project or your fellow Burners, we’ve crafted a set of basic guidelines for social media and outlined a public social media policy.
-We intend these guidelines and policy to foster accurate communication and strengthen relationships through transparency of expectations.
+We intend these guidelines and policies to foster accurate communication and strengthen relationships through transparency of expectations.

 General Social Media Policy